Blog Recovery

 6 min read

-"How often should I deload?" is the question every intermediate lifter eventually types into a search bar, usually around week six of a block when the bar starts feeling slower than it should.
-The honest answer is that it depends on your training age, your goal, and how your body is responding to the current load.
+"How often should I deload?" is the question most intermediate lifters eventually type into a search bar, usually around week six of a block when the bar starts feeling slower than it should.
+The answer depends on your training age, your goal, and how your body is responding to the current load.
 There are defensible starting points, and there are signals that override the starting point on any given week.
 This post covers both.
 If you want the underlying mechanics first, here is what a deload week is and why it works.

 If you want a single number to anchor on, here is the cadence band most lifters land in: